Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample2_RecognizeCustomForms.md

 ## Recognize custom forms from a URI

 To recognize form fields and other content from your custom forms from a given file at a URI, use the `StartRecognizeCustomFormsFromUri` method.
-The returned value is a collection of `RecognizedForm` objects -- one for each page in the submitted document.
+The returned value is a collection of `RecognizedForm` objects -- one for each form identified in the submitted document.

 ```C# Snippet:FormRecognizerSampleRecognizeCustomFormsFromUri
 string modelId = "<modelId>";